 This is a new service to Harrogate & District NHS Foundation Trust.
 Our Restorative Consultant, Mr Matt Gahan, sees patients referred due to a congenital or trauma-acquired defect which requires specialist skills and treatment to restore function and aesthetics.
 If accepted for treatment, the procedure will be carried out at York Hospital.

-The Department is open from 8.30am-5pm, Monday-Friday (excluding Tuesday and Friday afternoons).
+The Department is open from 8.30am-5pm, Monday-Friday (excluding Friday afternoons).

 Harrogate District Hospital